Josef K \ Biography

 'I've lost a lot of the ideals I had in Josef K,' Haig confided to Waller.
 'About not wanting to be commercially successful, suffering for your art and all that.
 Not that I wasn't sincere about it at the time...
 But I got sick of it.
 I want to be signed to a major and make a great record that will get radio airplay and be a big hit.
 I don't mind being manipulated to a certain extent in order to get what I want, but in time I want to control everything.'

 It's an ideal from which Haig, sometimes to his detriment, has never strayed.
-Whatever internal tensions caused the band to break, one of the Great White Hopes of the new decade had self-destructed after just one album, thus fulfilling their own brash prophecy.
+Whatever internal tensions lay behind the break-up of the band, one of the Great White Hopes of the new decade had self-destructed after just one album, thus fulfilling their own brash prophecy.
 Not for nothing was a later singles compilation titled Young & Stupid by the group themselves.

 Older and wiser three decades on, Ross offers wisdom derived from disco.
 'I read an interview with one of the guys from Chic and he said that being a musician is like being a mathematician.
 You're usually remembered for the first thing you did.
 People usually consider your early work to be the best.
 I know that's not true of everybody, but it is true of a lot of people.
 I don't lose any sleep or get frustrated about it.
 I'm really proud of the stuff that I did with Josef K.'

-Like Postcard itself, the best band in Edinburgh had the life of a mayfly, yet remain a revered icon of an indie golden age.
+Like Postcard itself, the best band in Edinburgh might have had the lifespan of a mayfly, yet they remain a revered icon of an indie golden age.
 Despite having been 'appalled' by The Only Fun In Town, Paul Morley went on to commission an appropriately 'rich' cover of Sorry For Laughing for A Secret Wish, the first album by stylish German synth-pop group Propaganda, issued by ZTT in 1985.
 Quite what Trevor Horn would have made of Josef K is anybody's guess, though eighteen years later the producer did a fine job on Dear Catastrophe Waitress by Belle & Sebastian, whose sound and stance owes a clear debt to their Postcard forebears.
 Other tributes and echoes have followed (The Smiths, early James indiepop, C86, Creation, Sarah), though none more conspicuous than the astonishing chart success of Franz Ferdinand in 2004, proving once again that imitation is the sincerest form of flattery.
-Their label Domino partially repaid the debt by releasing a Josef K compilation, Entomology, in 2006.
+At least their label Domino partially repaid the debt by issuing a Josef K compilation, Entomology, in 2006.